 Lost was the first song we worked on together; he wrote it with George Simpson and we put the track together a couple of years ago, tweaking it again recently.
 It’s the poppiest of the songs on the EP and got a bit of radio play.

-Not For Me is was of my favourite things that I’ve worked on.
+Not For Me is of my favourite things that I’ve worked on.
 It was performed live in the studio, with Ben singing and me on the piano – no click tracks.
 He did some vocal overdubs and I added some ambient guitars and the track was done pretty quickly.

 Radiohead track Creep was another song that we recorded completely live, and although it’s a cover, the lyrical content and ambient style of this version fits really well into the mood of the EP.